WebFuzzing/EMB/README.md

-Note that here the drivers will be built as well besides the SUTs, and the SUT themselves will also have an instrumented version (for white-box testing heuristics) for _EvoMaster_ (this is for JavaScript and .Net, whereas instrumentation for JVM is done at runtime, via an attached JavaAgent).
+Note that here the drivers will be built as well besides the SUTs, and the SUT themselves will also have an instrumented version (for white-box testing heuristics) for _EvoMaster_ (this is for JavaScript and .NET, whereas instrumentation for JVM is done at runtime, via an attached JavaAgent).

 In the built `dist` folder, the files will be organized as follows:

 * For JVM: `<name>-sut.jar` will be the non-instrumented SUTs, whereas their executable drivers will be called `<name>-evomaster-runner.jar`.
  Instrumentation can be done at runtime by attaching the `evomaster-agent.jar` JavaAgent.
 If you are running experiments with EvoMaster, this will be automatically attached when running experiments with `exp.py` (available in the EvoMaster's repository).
 Or it can be attached manually with JVM option `-Devomaster.instrumentation.jar.path=evomaster-agent.jar` when starting the driver.
 * For NodeJS: under the folder `<name>` (for each NodeJS SUT), the SUT is available under `src`, whereas the instrumented version is under `build`.
-* For .Net: currently only the instrumented version is available (WORK IN PROGRESS)
+* For .NET: currently only the instrumented version is available (WORK IN PROGRESS)

+Note: the building of .NET SUTs/drivers is disabled by default in `dist.py`.
+The reason is that, at the time of this writing, it is _very_ expensive to publish libraries on NuGet (due to the high costs of code certificates).
+The EM Driver library for .NET would have to be installed manually on local machine before any of the C# drivers can be used.